 Scottish conductor Iain McLarty studied in the Soloist Class at the Royal Danish Academy of Music (DKDM) in Copenhagen with Giordano Bellincampi and Michael Schønwandt, concluding in a concert with Aarhus Symfoniorkester which included the Danish première of James MacMillan's "The Confession of Isobel Gowdie".
 He has also conducted the Copenhagen Philharmonic, Odense Symfoniorkester, Ålborg Symfoniorkester, Sønderjyllands Symfoniorkester, Randers Kammerorkester, Prinsens Musikkorps and the DKDM Symphony Orchestra.
 He has assisted for productions with the Royal Danish Opera Academy.
 He is committed to performing contemporary music, giving numerous premières in both Scandinavia and the UK, and has taken part in masterclasses with the London Sinfonietta, Norwegian Radio Orchestra and BBC Singers.

 In Scotland he has worked with groups across the country, performing much of the standard orchestral and choral repertoire as well as such diverse pieces as a concerto for birds and orchestra, choral works for forty individual voices, and a new opera based on reality TV.
-He is currently Musical Director of the Scottish Chamber Choir and Edinburgh Charity Orchestra, Conductor of St Andrews University Symphony Orchestra and a regular guest conductor with the Edinburgh University String Orchestra.
+He is currently Musical Director of the Scottish Chamber Choir, Conductor of St Andrews University Symphony Orchestra and a regular guest conductor with the Edinburgh University String Orchestra.
 He has previously held positions as Sir Alexander Gibson Conducting Fellow with the Royal Scottish National Orchestra Chorus and Herrick Bunney Organ Scholar at St Giles' Cathedral, Edinburgh.
+In 2020 he directed a virtual recording of Beethoven's "Ode to Joy" which featured musicians from across Scotland and beyond and received a special commendation from the Royal Philharmonic Society at their annual awards in the Inspiration category.

 Iain has participated in orchestral conducting masterclasses with Alexander Vedernikov, Charles Peebles, Johannes Schlaefli, Diego Masson, George Hurst, Benjamin Zander and Timothy Reynish and choral conducting masterclasses with Sofi Jeannin, David Hill, Patrick Russill and Peter Broadbent.
 He previously studied with James Lowe.
 Throughout his studies he has been generously supported by Clutterbuck Travel Scholarships, Bucher-Fraser Scholarhips, a Sir James Caird Trust Travelling Scholarship, an Anglo-Danish Society Award, a Roderick Bryson Memorial Trust Award and a Fondation Idella travel scholarship.